Skip to content

 AI tools can store and learn from your inputs.
 Client secrets, proprietary data, personal information — be careful what you paste.

-Fix: Assume anything you enter could be seen by others.
-Use anonymous or sanitized versions when working with sensitive content.
+→ Fix: Assume anything you enter could be seen by others.
+Sanitize sensitive content.

 Your First Week Plan